 3. Start Processing All Year-End W-2 Adjustments

-Before you process your last payroll of 2020, verify that all non-cash and cash income has been recorded and taxed properly.
-This will ensure it is reported on Form W-2 and the quarterly 941 tax return.
-Common W-2 adjustments include:
+Note: It’s also important to verify that all non-cash and cash income was recorded and reported on Form W-2 and the quarterly 941 tax return.
+Verification ensures your tax information is accurate and up-to-date.

 Year-End Processing Made Easier